 Kriya yoga meditation is part of a collection of meditation techniques that focuses on energy and breath control (pranayama).
 It also involves other meditation practices and living the right way.

 This technique was shrouded in secrecy for centuries.
 Then in 1861, master yogi Mahavatar Babaji unveiled the technique to his disciple Lahiri Mahasaya.
 The technique was then passed down to generations of disciples and brought to Indian and western society.

 These are some of the most popular yoga techniques used today.
 However, there are dozens more.
-Whichever meditation technique you choose, they will move you closer to mindfulness, higher consciousness, enlightenment and transcendence.
+Whichever meditation technique you choose will move you closer to mindfulness, higher consciousness, enlightenment, and transcendence.